Armagh stun Dublin in Division One opener

 Cormac Costello led Dublin's scoring charge in the opening period with three before being replaced by Dean Rock after 29 minutes.

-While Armagh were unsurprisingly unable to maintain their blistering first-half pace, they refused to let O'Dell's goal unsettle them, with Connaire Mackin, Stefan Campbell and Tiernan Kelly all contributing fine scores from play to keep the away side ticking over in the second half.
+While Armagh were unsurprisingly unable to maintain their blistering first-half pace, they refused to let O'Dell's goal unsettle them, with Connaire Mackin, Stefan Campbell and Tiernan Kelly all contributing fine scores from play to keep Dublin at arm's length.

 More questions around Dublin